 After having eaten stale bread for almost a month in Bolivia, I ate my weight in fresh bread in Lima, which had a sandwich stand on almost every corner.
 My favorite (and admittedly, the most touristy and crowded) was La Lucha Sangucheria Criolla.
 La Lucha has several locations in the city, and you can choose from a variety of sandwiches and juices.
 On my first visit, I ordered a pork sandwich.
 The cashier asked, “Con un huevo frito [With a fried egg]?”
 Why not?
 “Palta [Avocado]?”
 Sí!
 “Papas fritas [French fries]?”
 Duh.
 She knew me too well.

 On the sweet side, Inca Kola is the soft drink of choice for Peruvians, beating Coke in market share.
 I’d had Inca Kola in the US years ago but forgot what it tasted like.
 A fellow traveler compared it to cream soda.
 He was almost right; I thought it tasted like cream soda mixed with Red Bull.
 With its radioactive yellow color and cloying sweetness, a bottle of Inca Kola was too much for me to finish.
-I have a sweet tooth, but man, Inca Kola pushed my limits.

 A couple of other things made my stay in Lima memorable: